Exam BDD Framework >

 Initialization with string from file template:

-Set `fileTemplate` = [e-set=fileTemplate]`{{file '/data/core/file.txt' v='123'}}`
+When:: Set `fileTemplate` = [{set}fileTemplate]`{{file '/data/core/file.txt' v='123'}}`

-`fileTemplate` equals [e-eq=#fileTemplate]`File template: v = 123, someText = some text`
+Then:: `fileTemplate` equals [{eq}#fileTemplate]`File template: v = 123, someText = some text`

 Given file /data/core/file.txt